-Nature photographers can also benefit from partial metering when photographing wildlife.
-It doesn’t matter if your subject is people or wildlife.
-The same theory applies.
-If the subject is much darker than a brighter background then switching your metering mode to partial will help create a much nicer exposure and a more detailed subject.
-Take these photos below for example.
+When the subject is much darker than a brighter background, switching your metering mode to partial will help create a much nicer exposure and a more detailed subject.

 The only editing I’ve done to these images is to resize them for Internet viewing.
 Other than that, they are as they were in camera.

 The first image was taken with the cameras default setting, pattern metering mode.
 It was a tricky lighting situation.
 The bird was much darker than its surroundings.
 It had been an overcast day so the water was grayish in color, however there was a high glare on the water from the sun just breaking through cloud cover.

 This resulted is a dark bird with next to no detail seen in the wings, body or eye areas.

 Changing my metering mode to partial, I took the shot again.

 As you can see by the image below, the bird now has much more detail in its feathers and head when compared to the previous photo.
 Remember this image is as it was straight from the camera.
 Notice the nice color in the head and neck after I set the camera to partial metering?

 You can also see different shades of colors in the wings.
 Yes, some detail was lost in the background water area.
 However I’m not concerned about that as it was the bird I was photographing.

 Here is another example taken on the same day.
 The first image taken with default pattern metering, while the second more detailed bird photo was shot with partial metering.

 I love the detail in the image below.
 In it’s largest resolution the blue eye is awesome!